How Marriage Counseling Can Support Eating Disorder Recovery in Salt Lake City, Utah

 Eating disorders impact your relationship

-Eating disorders impact your self-esteem and might put up walls with your partner
+Eating disorders impact your self-esteem and relationship

 People with eating disorders don’t view themselves in a positive light.
 They are consumed with how terrible they feel about themselves.
 Those with eating disorders have higher instances of depression, anxiety, and low self-esteem.
 They tend to speak negatively about themselves, and their partners feel helpless on what to do because nothing seems to make a difference.
 A spouse or partner of someone with an eating disorder might not see all the negative things you believe about yourself.
 The self-hatred people with these disorders experience ends up putting up walls to other people in their lives because they don’t believe they deserve the love they are being offered or else they just can’t feel it at all.